simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Understanding-Active-Tasks/Understanding-Active-Tasks.md

 ## Tone Audiometry

 In the tone audiometry task users listen through headphones to a series of tones, and tap left or right buttons on the screen when they hear each tone.
 These tones are of different audio frequencies, playing on different channels (left and right), with the volume being progressively increased until the user taps one of the buttons.
 A tone audiometry task measures different properties of a user's hearing ability, based on their reaction to a wide range of frequencies.
-(See the method [ORKOrderedTask toneAudiometryTaskWithIdentifier:intendedUseDescription:speechInstruction:shortSpeechInstruction:toneDuration:options:]([ORKOrderedTask toneAudiometryTaskWithIdentifier:intendedUseDescription:speechInstruction:shortSpeechInstruction:toneDuration:options:])).

 Data collected in this task consists of audio signal amplitude for specific frequencies and channels for each ear.